nathanjzhao/nathanjzhao.github.io/about.md

 <div class="timeline-entry">
   <div class="timeline-date">Mar 2018</div>
   <div class="timeline-content">Created <a href="https://pstsagroup.github.io/videogame2018/">3D platformer game in Unity</a> for Technology Student Association competition.
-Have fun!</div>
+Also did some other projects with website design, flying balsa wood planes, and some other things I probably don't remember.
+Play the game!</div>
 </div>

 <div class="timeline-entry">